Fred: The Show: Broadcast

 Fred: The Show premiered on January 16, 2012, in the United States.
 The show first began showing in Canada on September 3, 2012.
 In Australia the premiere was on August 17, 2012.
 The program premiered in the United Kingdom and Ireland on August 12, 2012, on Nickelodeon.
 It also aired on VIVA in April 2013.

 Reception

-Like the films, Fred: The Show was critically panned and was considered to be one of the worst television series of all time.
+Fred: The Show was critically panned for its character dialogue and humor.
 Common Sense Media gave the show 1 out of 5 stars and stated that Fred: The Show had "More of the same absurdity from obnoxious YouTube star."
-Despite the negative reviews, the show attracted 3.7 million viewers with a sneak peek that aired on January 16.
-A month later, the series premiered with 3.1 million viewers (a 16% drop) However, viewers dropped a further 23% to 2.4 million for the show's second episode - which aired just four days later.
+The show attracted 3.7 million viewers with a sneak peek that aired on January 16.
+A month later, the series premiered with 3.1 million viewers (a 16% drop) Viewership dropped a further 23% to 2.4 million for the show's second episode - which aired four days later.